MONTANA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • The names of the legal representative(s) involved and/or their state bar identity number

 Publicly available vital records are also managed and disseminated by some third-party aggregate sites.
-These sites are generally not limited by geographical record availability and may serve as a reliable jump-off point when researching specific or multiple records.
+These sites are generally not limited by geographical record availability and may serve as a convenient jump-off point when researching specific or multiple records.
 However, third-party sites are not government-sponsored.
 As such, record availability may differ from official channels.
-To find a record using the search engines on third party sites, the requesting party will be required to provide:
+To find a record using the search engines on third-party sites, the requesting party will be required to provide:

 • The location of the record in question, including the city, county, or state where the case was filed.